codeimmortal/system-ai/readme.md

 #This repo is for those who want to make machone interative with them.

+# It is still in development phase .

 # I have develop this for developer.
 #spinx
   This is the folder i check for spinx for voice to text but i don't find that flexibile .